natmegsweden/NatMEG_Wiki/README.md

 If you are affiliated with NatMEG or have access to the NatMEG facility, you should have access to edit the wiki pages.
 If not, then please get in touch.

 Feel free to add/edit if you have solutions or tips and tricks that regardig laboratory procedures or analysis that is of interest to all MEG lab users.

-You can also browse the [Lab-Manual](https://github.com/natmegsweden/NatMEG_Wiki/wiki/Lab-Manual) if you get stuck in the lab.
+You can also browse the wiki if you get stuck in the lab, or [download the Lab Manual as pdf](https://github.com/natmegsweden/NatMEG_Wiki/wiki/Lab-Manual.pdf).